NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Stunning Snare.md

 **Bulk** 0; **Size** med
 **Usage** held-in-one-hand

 You rig a snare to disorient a creature with a quick bash, leaving it with little ability to defend itself.
-The trap deals 6d6 bludgeoning damage to the first creature to enter its square; that creature must attempt a DC 31 Reflex check save.
+The trap deals 10d6 bludgeoning damage to the first creature to enter its square; that creature must attempt a DC 32 Reflex check save.

 * * *

 **Critical Success** The creature is unaffected.

-**Success** The creature takes half damage and is off-guard for 1 round and stunned 1.
+**Success** The creature takes half damage and is [[Conditions/Off-Guard|Off-Guard]] for 1 round and [[Conditions/Stunned|Stunned 1]].

-**Failure** The creature takes full damage and is off-guard for 1 round and [[Conditions/Stunned 1|Stunned 2]].
+**Failure** The creature takes full damage and is off-guard for 1 round and [[Conditions/Stunned|Stunned 2]].

-**Critical Failure** The creature takes double damage and is off-guard for 1 minute and [[Conditions/Stunned 1|Stunned 4]].
+**Critical Failure** The creature takes double damage and is off-guard for 1 minute and [[Conditions/Stunned|Stunned 4]].

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*